 Contact a Texas Estate Planning Attorney Today

 Estate planning is an important endeavor that can provide financial and emotional peace to individuals and their loved ones.
 An experienced Houston estate planning attorney at McCulloch Miller, PLLC, can assist you in discussing your current and future financial needs.
 In addition to advocating for aging adults, we help multigenerational families create life care plans.
 We have assisted countless families in completing advance directives, charitable planning, digital assets, estate and gift tax planning, gifting to grandchild, holographic wills, last will and testaments, power of attorney documents, and special needs planning.
-Contact our office for a complimentary consultation at 713-903-7879.
+Contact our office for a consultation at 713-903-7879.